Chicago in the summertime is what Signalites live for — and this season in particular was one for the history books.

-Signal employees further settled in by decorating the office: in addition to The Spotlight, a gallery for local artists, there’s The Wall of Greenery (above) to make the space feel more like home.
+Signal employees further settled in by decorating the office: in addition to The Spotlight, a gallery for local artists, there’s a live plant wall to make the space feel more like home.

 “Summer at Signal embodies everything that a company culture should be,” says Carolyn Suther, Signal’s Sales Planner.
 “We look forward to the fun in the sun all year round, and I already can’t wait for next year!”